How can I help middle managers handle contradictory instructions from top management?

 Tough question.
 Let’s try to figure out the problem.
 I was last week in a field office with the entire management line, from the CEO to the local manager, the sales director, and the regional manager.
 They were looking at the problems highlighted in the office obeya and the exercise they’d all agreed on was … listening.
 Clarifying each other’s position and truly listening.

 The CEO stayed very quiet, but later ruefully admitted he’d established the policy and incentivized his sales director on it.
-By keeping calm and continuing to listen to the office manager, he succeeded in letting the lady speak, and stating – cautiously – her impressions.
+By keeping calm and continuing to listen to the office manager, he succeeded in letting his colleague speak, and stating – cautiously – her impressions.
 The difficulty was that, one, you never know with a policy whether it has value because it’s an across the board policy, even when it’s locally difficult and, two, when people express hunches they’re usually not very clear – that’s why they’re hunches – and it’s easy to dismiss their argument because it sounds weak.
 Yet, it is precisely these poorly formulated intuitions that lead to a real exploration of what’s going on out there – and learning.

 Senior managers need to look good to get their bonus.
 End of story.
 The pressure will always be on middle-manager to lie – or at least hide the negative facts – in order to let the big dog demonstrate that he is doing his job.
 If the company does not perform, it has to be the other functional leaders’ fault.